josinovmota/0-git/files/como-desfazer-mudanças-no-workspace-inteiro.md

 # How do you undo changes for the entire workspace

-In order to undo all the changes that you made in the entire workspace you'll have to use the command `git restore .`.
+In order to undo all the changes that you've made in the entire workspace you'll have to use the command `git restore .`.
 The `.` means that you're including everything in the current working directory.

 ```shell
 git restore .